 - A master's degree, preferably in engineering, physics, astronomy or equivalent

-- Preferably experience and insight in astronomical instrumentation and the connected technologies.
+- experience rewards and insight in astronomical instrumentation and the connected technologies.

 - At least 5 years relevant experience in leading project teams consisting of highly skilled professionals within a high-tech environment.

 - Experience in strategic and operational resource management

 - Experience in handling opposite internal and external interests